josmardias/gurpsjs/README.md

 [![Gittip](https://img.shields.io/gittip/josmardias.png)](https://www.gittip.com/josmardias/)

 > Gurps.js is a javascript library for GURPS
+> This lib is under heavy development.
+There is no stable version yet.

 ## Details

-This lib is under heavy development.
-There is no stable version yet.
+See the [Wiki](https://github.com/josmardias/gurpsjs/wiki) for details.
-Check it out the <a href="https://josmardias.github.io/gurps-sheet/" target="_blank">Live</a> example.
+Check it out the <a href="https://josmardias.github.io/gurps-sheet/" target="_blank">Live</a> demo example.
+Follow and vote on the <a href="https://trello.com/b/I16BFBkg/gurpsjs" target="_blank">Roadmap</a>

 Automated cross browser testing powered by [BrowserStack] (https://www.browserstack.com/automate)
 Continuous integration powered by [Travis CI] (https://travis-ci.org/josmardias/gurpsjs)